 The founder, Jim Thompson, was successful in taking Thai silk beyond Thailand by leveraging his contacts in the United States and other countries.
-Thai silk gained international recognition in Vogue magazine, and in 1951 it was featured in a Broadway production.
+Thai silk gained international recognition in Vogue magazine, and in 1951 it was featured in a Broadway production, The King and I. Later in 1959, the brand had another big break when the Queen of Thailand wore Jim Thompson during her royal tour to the United States.
 The company also benefited a great deal from the personal charisma and personality of Jim Thompson.
 His efforts to establish the Thai silk company proved to be a major profit-earner.
 This gained him much respect and adulation.
 In 1967, Jim Thompson disappeared mysteriously in Malaysia’s Cameron Highlands and was never found.
 There has been no proof found to give credence to any of the many theories around his disappearance.
 Thus, this lingering mystery has added greatly to the brand’s legend and myth.

 Jim Thompson Company’s strategy going forward is to focus on finished products for the home.
 The company is focusing on retail products in Asia where it has strong brand equity.
 As the brand is strongly linked to the Thai experience, buying Jim Thompson products for a tourist relates to bringing home a piece of Thai culture.
 This is why a significant proportion of retail customers in Thailand are tourists who buy gift items when returning from Thailand.

-However, in Europe and the United States, where the company is building its brand, the Thai connection and direct experience with Thai culture is difficult to establish.
-Therefore, the company is focusing on finished products for the home, which are distributed through local distributors and displayed in Jim Thompson’s own showrooms in Paris, Munich and Atlanta.
+However, in Europe and the United States, where the company is building its brand, the Thai connection and direct experience with Thai culture is relatively difficult to establish.
+Therefore, the company is focusing on finished products for the home, which are distributed through local distributors and displayed in Jim Thompson’s own global showrooms.

 Jim Thompson has also collaborated with Ed Tuttle, a leading American designer.
 Through this collaboration, Jim Thompson provided custom-made fabrics (Rue de la Paix, Vendome and Chenille Canvas) for his architecture and design projects, which included Amanresorts and Park Hyatt Hotels.
 As design is a vital part of the company’s success, these collaborations with external consultants also provided the company with insights on the latest upcoming trends in global markets.